Information and Facts about the Physical Bible

 It is approximately 43 inches thick and spans about 98 inches when opened.

-• One of the worst things concerning the Bible is that it is the most stolen book in history.
+One of the most troubling aspects of the Bible is that it has been stolen more than any other book in history.

 However, it is also the most purchased book in history.